Key Takeaways

 For Potential Claimants: Understanding the Path Forward

-If you've been injured at a tribal facility or have a claim arising from tribal land, sovereign immunity doesn't necessarily mean you have no remedy.
-It means the remedy is defined by the applicable compact, contract, or tribal law—not by general state law.
+If you've been injured at a tribal facility or have a claim arising from tribal land, sovereign immunity does not necessarily mean you have no remedy.
+It means the remedy may be defined by the applicable compact, contract, tribal code, or federal law rather than ordinary state-court assumptions.

 Gaming compacts typically establish procedures for patron injury claims.
 These procedures specify notice requirements, time limits, and the forum where claims are heard.
 Following the procedures correctly is essential; failing to do so may forfeit your claim.

-The remedies available under compact may differ from what you'd have in state court.
+The remedies available under a compact may differ from what you would have in state court.
 Damage caps, forum requirements, and procedural rules are part of the framework that tribes and the state negotiated.
-They represent a balance between tribal sovereignty and providing recourse for legitimate claims.
+They represent a balance between tribal sovereignty and providing recourse for covered claims.

-An attorney familiar with IGRA compacts and tribal court practice can help you understand what options exist and how to pursue them.
+An attorney familiar with Indian Gaming Regulatory Act compacts and tribal court practice can help you understand what options exist and how to pursue them.
 This is a specialized area, and the procedural requirements matter.
 Our firm's tribal law practice regularly handles these questions.

 Frequently Asked Questions